prechelt/anwesende/README.md

   repeat step 4 above.
 Congratulations!
 - Does not work?
   Then consider the following ideas for your debugging:
-- Step 4 has substeps that you can call independently.
+- Step 4 has substep commands that you can call independently.
-  Execute `./anw.sh - help` to see them.
+  - Execute `./anw.sh - help` to see them.
+  - Look into the file `anw.sh` how they are used in `install()`.
-  You can teach your bash autocompletion of these substep names by executing `./anw.sh - completions` (which prints a long command) and then executing the command that it printed.
+  - You can teach your bash autocompletion of these command names by executing `./anw.sh - completions` (which prints a long command) and then executing the command that it printed.
     (Backticks do not work properly for this for some reason.)
+  - In a `REMOTE=1` setting, be aware that you can thoroughly confuse yourself with these commands if you fail to include `onserver` with `docker-compose` or `docker`, because your local docker will comply with them gladly, but not change anything on the server.
 - In `DEPLOYMODE=LETSENCRYPT`, you may have to wait 2 minutes for the certificates to arrive.
 - Consult the logs, either from remote (if `REMOTE=1`) by